inSilecoInc/interactiveRaster/README.md

-# :mortar_hat: Interactive raster visualization with R
+# :mortar_borad: Interactive raster visualization with R

-In this workshop
+In this workshop:

 - How to visualize rasters interactively
   - Start with htmlwidgets, developed by RStudio